jnidzwetzki/jnidzwetzki.github.io/_posts/2023-08-23-using-bpftrace-to-trace-postgresql.md

 The bpftrace programs we have developed so far use one or more `printf` statements directly.
 A `printf` call is slow and reduces the throughput the bpftrace program can monitor.

 This can be optimized by storing the data in a map that is printed when bpftrace is stopped.
-To do this, we introduce three new maps `@start`, `@oid`, and `@vaccum`.
+To do this, we introduce three new maps `@start`, `@oid`, and `@vacuum`.
 The first two maps are populated in the uprobe event of the `vacuum_rel` function.
 The map `@start` contains the time when the probe is triggered, and the map `@oid` contains the oid of the parameter function.

 When the function is left and the `uretprobe` is activated, the `@vacuum`  map is populated.
 The key is the Oid and the value are the needed time to perform the vacuum operation.
 In addition, the keys of the first two maps are removed.